 Historical Market Information

 2 homes sold in this neighborhood in 2020.
-The most expensive home to sell was a 1.85 million, 4 bedroom, 3 bathroom hacienda that was remodeled from the studs up in 2014 and features 2,688 SqFt of living space on 1+ acre lot including a separate artist studio/office.
+The most expensive home to sell sold for 1.85 million and was a 4 bedroom, 3 bathroom hacienda that was remodeled from the studs up in 2014 and features 2,688 SqFt of living space on a 1+ acre lot including a separate artist studio/office.
 The least expensive home to sell was a private, immaculate 3 bedroom, 2 bath home with 2, 280 SqFt of living space on a 1.2+ acre lot with a 4 stall horse facility and sold for 1.36 million.

 No homes sold in this neighborhood in 2019

 No homes sold in this neighborhood in 2018.

 1 home sold in this neighborhood in 2017.
 A 4 bedroom, 3 bathroom, 2,688 SqFt Hacienda on a 1.03 acres and sold for 1.6 million.